The Nigel Farage Show: Watch It Here

 Now Discussing

-Nigel Farage is ready to take your calls and you can watch the show live here from 7pm.
+Nigel Farage is live from the US and you can watch the show here from 7pm.

-The outspoken presenter will be giving his unmissable reaction to Theresa May’s exclusive interview on LBC.
+Following the fifth round of Brexit negotiations, the outspoken politician will be giving his unmissable reaction to today’s top stories.

-The Prime Minister joined Iain Dale to take your calls for an exclusive phone-in earlier this evening.

 The Nigel Farage Show, Mon-Thurs, 7-8pm and Sundays from 10am, only on LBC.